alvinjaison/python-lambda-cloudformation/README.md

    The cloudformation will create the following resources
    > An IAM role

-   > A containerized Lambda function with the above created docker image
+   > A Python Lambda function for listing all reserved instances in the account